-A wide array of evidence of the effectiveness of leadership and governance at the College exist, including the direct evidence of assessment documented in the TracDat assessment management system; the institution-level assessment studies of the President and the Board of Trustees found in the President's Performance Appraisal Survey Reports and the Board of Trustees' Assessment Reports based on studies conducted by the Office of Assessment, Institutional Effectiveness and Research (AIER); and the minutes of various stakeholder sessions such as the Meet the President sessions with students.
-Examples of reports, such as the 2012 President's Performance Appraisal Report, are available on the public website.
+A wide array of evidence of the effectiveness of leadership and governance at the College exist, including: the direct evidence of assessment found within the TracDat assessment management system; the institution-level assessment studies of the President and the Board of Trustees found in the President's Performance Appraisal Survey Reports and the Board of Trustees' Assessment Reports based on studies conducted by the Office of Assessment, Institutional Effectiveness and Research (AIER); and the minutes of various stakeholder sessions such as the Meet the President sessions with students.
+Results and final reports are available on the public website.
 320

-Prior to fall 2017, committee goals and faculty performance was assessed through meeting minutes, year end reports, and Faculty Accountability for Committee Work form, where committee chairs would report faculty attendance and participation, as well as progress in meeting committee goals.
+Prior to fall 2017, committee goals and faculty performance was assessed through meeting minutes, Year End Reports, and Faculty Accountability for Committee Work documents. , Committee chairpersons would report to the Faculty senate; faculty attendance participation, and progress in meeting committee goals.
 Additionally, beginning in the spring semester of 2014, governance committees were required to submit an annual Governance Year End Report to the Vice President for Academic Affairs.
 These reports were designed to collect the critical information and data needed to support institutional improvements and to document the progress made in implementing these improvements.
 Committee chairpersons were responsible to assess the effectiveness of the committee in achieving the goals set for the academic year.
 Since spring 2014, committees have submitted these self-assessments and evaluations at the end of each academic year.
 The data and information contained in these reports are used as talking points for the next academic year and an analysis is included in the Survey on Governance Processes and Practices at Guam Community College Report prepared by the Office of Assessment, Institutional Effectiveness and Research.
 321

 Administrators, faculty, and staff undergo rigorous individual performance evaluations and these results are kept on file in the HR department.
-One of the methods of assessing

-319 Comprehensive Institutional Assessment Plan for Programs, Services, Administrative Units, and the Board of Trustees faculty teaching effectiveness is with the IDEA Student Ratings of Instruction Survey instrument administered by the Office of Assessment, Institutional Effectiveness and Research each fall semester of an academic year or as resources allow.322 These results are used during administrator and faculty evaluations as evidence of performance.
-The College has adopted a TracDat-based program review model that integrates assessment results with planning and budgeting.
+One of the methods of assessing faculty teaching effectiveness is with the IDEA Student Ratings of Instruction Survey instrument administered by the Office of Assessment, Institutional Effectiveness and Research each fall semester of an academic year or as resources allow.322 These results are used during administrator and faculty evaluations as evidence of performance.
+The College has adopted a program review model that integrates assessment results with planning and budgeting.
 Most importantly, evaluation reports of the governance structures are published and made available in MyGCC.